Understanding Twenty-First Century Militant Anti-Fascism: An Analytical Framework and Matrix

 - What is the role of reciprocal radicalisation in the escalation of anti-fascist violence?

 Answering these questions will provide the evidence base for a theoretical matrix – a set of conditions at individual, group, and society-level from which anti-fascist radicalisation is more or less likely to emerge.
-This project will therefore extensively enhance our understanding of twenty-first century militant anti-fascism as a form of “Violent Domestic Extremism”.
+This project will therefore extensively enhance our understanding of 21st-century militant anti-fascism as a form of 'violent domestic extremism'.